fChristenson/My-life-as-a-programmer/README.md

 ## Pending questions

-> Hi, thanks for the video.
-So I'm studying CS and we've gone through the regular two semesters of Java.
-I also have Java experience from an earlier university attempt.
-In the last few years I've been studying C# on my own, using for example Pluralsight and books.
-I've seen there are C# remote courses in the universities around the land.
-Would it be a waste of time of taking a C# 1 and C# 2 course?
-I feel that I won't learn much new but is it worth having them or would I be better served by just using my knowledge to build a demo app?

-> I am 31 years old and I don't want to be a software developer anymore.
-Also, I don't like being at an office.
-What do you think I should do?

-> I felt I was a pretty good software engineer with a successful career, but I did quite poorly in my Google interview, does this mean I'm not as good an engineer as I thought?

-> As a software engineer in your free time, do you learn new frameworks/ languages - not related to work, to keep yourself updated with current & latest trends?

-> As a software engineer/ programmer do you feel embarrassed asking a senior engineer about a problem you might think is is silly?

 > I'm a male software engineer.
 Is it right to not want to work on a team that has no female engineers?

 > Given their army of really talented software engineers, why doesn't Google or Facebook make a new pure programming language for the web, so we don't have to stick to JavaScript?